THE NEW YORK TIMES BESTSELLER

 "The seminal book on the child-separation policy." —Rachel Maddow

-The award-winning NBC News correspondent lays bare the full truth behind the Trump administration’s systematic separation of families at the US-Mexico border
+The award-winning NBC News correspondent lays bare the full truth behind America’s systematic separation of families at the US-Mexico border.

-In June 2018, Donald Trump’s most notorious decision as president had secretly been in effect for months before most Americans became aware of the astonishing inhumanity being perpetrated by their own government.
+In June 2018, Donald Trump’s most notorious decision as president had secretly been in effect for months before most Americans became aware of the astonishing inhumanity being perpetrated by their own government—the deliberate separation of migrant parents and children at U.S. border facilities.
 Jacob Soboroff was among the first journalists to expose this reality after seeing firsthand the living conditions of the children in custody.
 His influential series of reports ignited public scrutiny that contributed to the president reversing his own policy and earned Soboroff the Cronkite Award for Excellence in Political Broadcast Journalism and, with his colleagues, the 2019 Hillman Prize for Broadcast Journalism.